eldss/metronome-cli/README.md

 metronome --bpm 60 --harmonic --tones C3,Eb3,G3
 ```

+The harmonic metronome works with beat dropping as well.

-This example plays the same chord for every beat, but you can also define a chord progression:
+The above example plays the same chord for every beat, but you can also define a chord progression (planned):

 ```sh
 metronome \